Bio

 As a member of the group Q-Club, Elana sang lead on the release of “I’ll Be There.”
 She continued her work as a recording artist in the United States and Europe as the featured vocalist on Force of 2’s single “Victory is Ours” (Tommy O Records), and appeared on Teddy Kumpel’s 1994 CD, “Nome Sane” (Hooney Records).
 In 1997, she sang lead vocals for the group “Push” on their single for Blank Frank Records and released a cover of the ABBA song, “The Winner Takes it All.”
 She has enjoyed success on the Reverbnation.com charts and Broadjam.com charts, including winning the Frustrated Song of the Month Contest with her song "Why Does Bad Feel So Good," co-written with Mike Leslie.

 Elana has also recorded with the bands “Stiletto” and “Phillips Head,” as well as numerous other New York-based bands.
-She has toured Europe with the band “Renegade,” appearing in Germany and Austria several times and enjoys singing background vocals for All About Joel (formerly Songs In The Attic) - a NY-based Billy Joel Tribute Band.
+She has toured Europe with the band “Renegade,” appearing in Germany and Austria several times and sang background vocals for All About Joel (formerly Songs In The Attic) - a NY-based Billy Joel Tribute Band.

 She appeared in the cast of the National Touring Company of the Off-Broadway show Beehive, and appeared in New York productions of Gym, Carrie, Starmites and Goose.
 Film and TV credits include 20th Century Fox’s Unfaithfully Yours, starring Nastasia Kinski, Armand Assante, and Dudley Moore, and the ABC-TV After School Special "Over the Limit," which aired on network television in the U.S.

 Elana was the Director of Bach To Rock Music School in Port Washington, NY for 8 years and also found time to record and release her debut album, "Carry You Home" on Dec.
 31st, 2021!
 She is now working on an album of jazz standards and also writing a children's book with music.
 Elana was featured in Wendell Hanes' book, "Making 30 Grand in 30 Seconds!
 Vol 4. - Singing on Major TV Commercials" and she studied at Sarah Lawrence College – Liberal Arts, Music Theatre and C.W.
 Post College (Long Island University) – BFA in Musical Theatre.
-A native New Yorker, Elana now spends her time in both NY and beautiful Montana.